dnanexus/dxfuse/doc/Internals.md

 able to read it in large network requests*.
 What follows is a simplified description of the algorithm.

 In order for a file to be eligible for streaming it has to be at 8MiB.
 A bitmap is maintained for areas accessed.
-If a complete mebibyte is accessed, prefetch is started.
-This entails sending multiple asynchronous IO to fetch 4MiB of data.
+If a complete MiB is accessed, prefetch is started.
+This entails sending multiple asynchronous IO to fetch up to 16 (remote machine) or 96 (worker) MiB of data.
 As long as the data is fully read, prefetch continues.
 If a file is not accessed for more than five minutes, or, access is outside the prefetched area, the process halts.
 It will start again if sequential access is detected down the road.